Dev-hwang/flutter_foreground_task/README.md

   // Android 13+, you need to allow notification permission to display foreground service notification.
   //
-  // iOS: If you need notification, ask for permission. final NotificationPermission notificationPermissionStatus =
+  // iOS: If you need notification, ask for permission. final NotificationPermission notificationPermission =
       await FlutterForegroundTask.checkNotificationPermission();
-  if (notificationPermissionStatus != NotificationPermission.granted) {
+  if (notificationPermission != NotificationPermission.granted) {
     await FlutterForegroundTask.requestNotificationPermission();
   }